Ivyratermgwangqa/alx-backend-storage/0x00-MySQL_Advanced/README.md

 If you need further assistance or additional guidance, consult your course instructor, project documentation, or a MySQL expert.

 ## License
-This project is intended for educational purposes.
-Consult your course or project guidelines for licensing and permissions.

----